AmehFelix/498Lab/README.md

 Now let's say we F-ed up and the changes in our first commit need to be reworked or something, idk.
 But we also want to keep a backup of those changes, in case they're important later.

-We will make a branch from main, navigate back to main, and reverse the first commit.
+We will make a branch from main, navigate back to main, and revert the first commit.

 Branching is straight forward ```git checkout -b replace_with_branch_name``` will create and move you to that branch.